biodash/biodash.github.io/content/codeclub-setup/index.md

 toc: true
 ---

-# Computer setup
+# Computer Setup

-Here, you will find some general information on computer setup for Code Club.
+Here, you will find general information on computer setup for Code Club.
-Additional setup for individual sessions (e.g., installing a specific package), will be stated clearly in the posts for each session.
+Additional setup instructions for individual sessions (e.g., installing a specific package) will appear in the posts for each session.

 You may prefer to install the software locally, so you can easily practice outside of Code Club.
-Alternatively, you can access RStudio (as well as the terminal and Jupyter Notebooks) through your browser at the [Ohio Supercomputer Center (OSC)](http://osc.edu), where Code Club has a Classroom Project.
+Alternatively, you can access RStudio (among other things) in your browser at the [Ohio Supercomputer Center (OSC)](http://osc.edu), where Code Club has a Classroom Project.

 <br>